fharenheit/strata-2016-singapore/README.md

 - Install IntelliJ from https://www.jetbrains.com/idea/download/
 - Add the scala language plugin
-- Import the code as a maven project
+- Import the code as a maven project and let it build

 ### Scala IDE for Eclipse

 - If using Eclipse, do use Scala IDE for Eclipse available at : http://scala-ide.org/download/sdk.html
+- Import the code as a maven project and let it build

 ## Summary of Downloads needed